fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 ![Top Image](../website/assets/images/articles/automatic-software-install-top-image.png)

-Fleet has the ability to automatically and remotly install software on hosts upon a specific policy failure, programmed in advance.
+Fleet [v4.57.0](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.57.0) introduced the ability to automatically and remotly install software on hosts upon a specific policy failure, programmed in advance.
 This guide will walk you through the process of configuring fleet for automatic installation of software on hosts using pre uploded installation images and based on pre programmed policies.
 You'll learn how to configure and use this feature, as well as understand how the underlying